UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 ## Using the GUI To Load Data

-1. Try changing a few settings to see the changes in the Preview section
+1. Try changing a few settings & note changes in the Preview
 2. Once you're happy, click "Import"

 You will see two lines of code in the `Console` $\implies$ two things have just happened